ARTIST Group

 Materials

-Materials for decarbonization.
-Concrete is the second most used material on the earth, after water.
-Cement, the glue for concrete, is responsible for 8% of global CO2 emission and 5% of energy use.
+Concrete is the most used material on the earth, second to water.
+Cement, the glue of concrete, is responsible for 8% of global CO2 emission and 5% of energy use.
 How to decarbonize carbon-intensive cement, convert CO2 to carbon-negative cement, and co-benefit other industries?
+How to add value to the margin-sensitive industry?

 Replacing cement with energy industry's byproducts can significantly decarbonize different sectors.
 These low- or carbon-negative materials exhibit higher performance than ordinary cement.